 The RabbitAir MinusA2 air purifier.

-Allergens, pollutants or nasty smells hanging around in your home?
-You may need an air purifier.
+Are there allergens, pollutants or nasty smells hanging around in your home?
+You may want an air purifier.

-With so many models on the market, though, it can be tough to know if the air purifier you're considering will really work.
-To start, you'll want to be sure it meets some basic standards.
+With so many models on the market, though, it can be tough to know whether the air purifier you're considering will really work.
+To start your research, you'll want to be sure the device meets some basic standards.

-"Definitely if you're going to look for a good, basic air purifier, something that has a HEPA filter is a must," said allergist Jenna Tuck, chair of the American College of Allergy, Asthma and Immunology (ACAAI) Indoor Environment Committee.
+"If you're going to look for a good, basic air purifier, something that has a HEPA filter is a must," said allergist Jenna Tuck, chairwoman of the American College of Allergy, Asthma and Immunology (ACAAI) Indoor Environment Committee.

-HEPA stands for high-efficiency particulate absorption; to meet this government standard, the filter must remove 99.97 percent of particles 0.3 micrometers or larger.
-(For context, a fine human hair measures about 70 micrometers in width.)
+HEPA stands for high-efficiency particulate absorption, and to meet the government standard for this label, the filter must remove 99.97 percent of particles in the air that are 0.3 micrometers or larger.
+(For comparison, the width of a fine human hair is about 70 micrometers.)

 Although some allergens and particles that cause respiratory problems are smaller than 0.3 micrometers, Tuck said, HEPA filters can remove particulate matter enough to ease symptoms for many people.
 [The 5 Most Common Allergies]